freeradical13/freeradical13.github.io/index.md

 #### Algae

 [Algae][] are photosynthetic eukaryotic autotrophs which lack roots, stems or leaves, so they're not considered plants.
+Most algae spend most of their life as haploid organisms with a brief diploid period after fertilization which quickly transitions via meiosis back to a haploid organism.

 #### Plants